Zubir Ahmed: Early life and medical career

 Ahmed was born to Pakistani parents who emigrated to Scotland in the 1960s, and was the eldest of five children.
 His father was a taxi driver and he grew up in Govanhill, Glasgow.

-Ahmed was awarded a scholarship to attend Hutchesons' Grammar School, where he was a contemporary of Anas Sarwar and Humza Yousaf.
-He received a Bachelor of Medicine, Bachelor of Surgery from the University of Glasgow in 2005, where he studied alongside Sarwar once again.
+Ahmed was educated at Hutchesons' Grammar School, initially fee-paying and latterly on scholarship, where he was a contemporary of Anas Sarwar and Humza Yousaf.

-He was awarded a Master of Science in healthcare from University College London in 2012, did a research fellowship in transplantation at King's College London in 2019, and a Master of Business Administration from the University of Strathclyde in 2020.
+Ahmed received a Bachelor of Medicine, Bachelor of Surgery degree from the University of Glasgow in 2005, where he studied alongside Sarwar once again.
+He was awarded a Master of Science degree in healthcare from University College London in 2012, a research fellowship in transplantation at King's College London in 2019, and a Master of Business Administration degree from the University of Strathclyde in 2020.

 Ahmed was a transplant and vascular surgeon in Glasgow and volunteered in Pakistan.
 He has been a fellow of the European Board of Surgery and the Royal College of Physicians and Surgeons of Glasgow.
-Following his election to Parliament, he continued to practise to maintain his medical license.
+Following his election to Parliament, he continued to practise to maintain his medical licence.

 Political career

 Ahmed joined the Labour Party as a teenager, and decided to stand for office during the COVID-19 pandemic.
 He was the Labour candidate for Glasgow Pollok in the 2021 Scottish Parliament election, coming second to the Scottish National Party's (SNP) Humza Yousaf.

 Ahmed was elected as Member of Parliament for Glasgow South West at the 2024 general election, defeating SNP incumbent Chris Stephens.
 He was appointed as a Parliamentary Private Secretary to the Health Secretary, Wes Streeting, several weeks after his election.

+Ahmed received a £10,000 donation from the think tank Labour Together.

+On 12 May 2026, he resigned as junior health minister, citing the Labour Party's poor performance in the 2026 Scottish Parliament election and calling for Keir Starmer to resign.

 Personal life

-Ahmed is a Muslim and married to a respiratory doctor, with whom he has two children.
+Ahmed met his wife at university.
+They have two sons and live in Glasgow South West.